eaintkyawthmu/email_templates_app/readme.md

-The Email Templates App is a Flask-based web application that allows users to manage and send email templates easily.
+The Email Templates App is a Flask-based web application that allows users to manage and copy email templates easily.
+Database is NoSQL mongodb

 ## Features